Tips for traveling around Mexico

 Explore beyond tourist areas

-Mexico has some of the most popular tourists areas in the world, including Cancun, Puerto Vallarta, Los Cabos, etc, but there’s so much more to see.
+Mexico has some of the most popular tourist areas in the world, including Cancun, Puerto Vallarta, Los Cabos, etc, but there’s so much more to see.
 Mayan ruins, post- and pre-colonial towns, and secluded beaches all dwell off the beaten track.

 Better still, leaving the tourist areas behind gives you a chance to meet the locals and experience true Mexican culture.